earth-metabolome-initiative/emi-monorepo/web/web_common/csqlv/README.md

 If I have a table called `players` with a column `name` and a table called `bands` with a column `name`, I may want to define their relationships via a third table called `band_members` as follows:

-So, if I have a CSV file called `players.csv` with the following content:
+So, if I have a SSV file called `players.ssv` with the following content:

 | name  | age |
 |-------|-----|